makersacademy/bowling-challenge/README.md

 A note: Before moving to more complicated scoring, I would like to create a dynamically updated webpage with a score card, tableau and a "Roll" button so that a game can be played.

+While developing the interface, I realised I need additional functionality to keep track of the frames to update the score card.
+Instead, I have decided to return to developing the scoring model.

+###User story 5:
+  * As a player;
+  * So that I can get bonus points for spares;
+  * I need to add these bonus points to my total score.